settlemate/stm8-quickstart-aws-fintech-blueprint/README.md

 The Blueprint's core landing zone builds out a secure home for your future cloud computing needs in under 15 minutes.
 That includes identity management and  access control, encryption, VPN, network isolation, logging, alarms, DNS, and built-in compliance auditing.

-Optionally, we have also included a number of the industry's leading informatics and computational tools from commercial and opensource communties.
+Optionally, we have also included a number of the industry's leading tools from commercial and opensource communties.
 These tools are made available through the AWS Service Catalog after deploying the core landing zone.

 ![Blueprint Diagram](http://devspacepaul.s3.us-west-2.amazonaws.com/startupblueprints/BlueprintDiagram.png)